 The Tiguan's trip computer measured 27.6 mpg over the duration of that trip, while our calculations netted a slightly lower figure at 26.5 mpg.
 We average those figures together to get a final, official figure of 27.1 mpg.

-That's an impressive number: It matches the Tiguan's estimated highway fuel economy even though some of the miles were spent in city driving and heavy traffic.
-Not all of those miles were particularly pleasant — if I had one complaint to level at the Tiguan, it would be that its powertrain takes its sweet time to get into the power band of the engine, so while it has plenty of power on tap, the vehicle can feel sluggish, especially from a stop.
+That's an impressive number: It matches the new Tiguan's estimated highway fuel economy even though some of the miles were spent in city driving and heavy traffic.
+Not all of those miles were particularly pleasant — if I had one complaint to level at the Tiguan, it would be that its powertrain takes its sweet time to get into the power band of the VW's engine, so while it has plenty of power on tap, the vehicle can feel sluggish, especially from a stop.
 And my test vehicle didn't have any kind of adaptive cruise control or lane keep assist, two features that not only enhance safety but also help reduce driver fatigue.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.